Psychological Assessments

 Workplace psychological assessments measure aspects of individuals behaviour, personality or ability.
 Some examples include tests of intelligence, attention, reading and writing.
 Following the assessment phase, the psychologist collates the obtained data into a formal report which clearly describes their findings.
 Assessments such as these are commonly used for work related or legal purposes, and they do incorporate counselling or other forms of treatment.

-In a workplace context, Psychological Assessments are commonly used to:
+In a workplace context, our Psychological Assessments are commonly used to:

 Return to Work Assessments